 Lieutenant Georges Vanier, who was hospitalized in England recovering from shell shock, related, “Colonel Tremblay, I am told, went through everything, not receiving a scratch.
 He is a splendid soldier and led his men most gallantly.”
 Tremblay had in fact been buried by shells three times and went days without sleep during the fighting at Courcelette.
 He was evacuated sick shortly after the battle.

 He did not resume command for five months until February 1917.
 During his sick leave, discipline in the 22nd had become lax under the temporary command of Major Arthur Édouard Dubuc.
-Determined to restore unit discipline, Tremblay was not hesitant about ordering the death penalty for deserters.
-Of only twenty-five Canadians executed during the war, seven came from the 22nd.
+Determined to restore unit discipline, Tremblay recommended confirming the death penalty for deserters convicted by field general court martial.
+Of twenty-five Canadians executed during the war, seven came from the 22nd.

 In August 1918, Tremblay was promoted to take over the 5th Infantry Brigade.
 Despite the former 22nd commander’s reputation as a harsh disciplinarian, Vanier had nothing but praise: “Tremblay is a prince, and he has been wonderful to me at all times.”

 During the Second World War, Tremblay served as Inspector-General of Eastern Canada.
 He died in Montreal on 28 March 1951.
 Vanier eulogized his friend, “Tremblay embodied the true soul of the 22nd.
 His place in the history of our people is assured.”